Scotland Yard (board game): Equipment

-There are two mainboard editions, one typically associated with Milton Bradley, and another typically associated with Ravensburger.
+The main game board also varies slightly between the Milton Bradley (1985) and Ravensburger editions.
 The primary difference between these is in the numbering of the stations: five stations are numbered differently, with 108 missing from the Milton Bradley boards and 200 missing from the Ravensburger boards.
-There are also minor differences in the routes, such as a bus line between stations 198 and 199 that is changed to a taxi line in later editions, and the removal of a taxi line between stations 13 and 14 sometime after the renumbering.
+Aside from the numbering differences, some of the routes have been revised since the initial publication.
+For instance, stations 198 and 199 are connected by a bus line in earlier boards, which is changed to a taxi line, and the taxi line between stations 13 and 14 in early boards was later removed.

 Alternative versions

 The game has been adapted to take place on maps of different cities.
 Scotland Yard Tokyo, also distributed by Ravensburger is set on the streets of Tokyo; the major difference is game aesthetics.
 Scotland Yard: Swiss Edition uses the same gameplay and is set in Switzerland, with the addition of more boat routes and ski areas available only to Mr. X.

 NY Chase is a version based on New York City.
 In this version, detectives do not hand their used tokens over, and they have access to roadblocks and a helicopter, tilting the game more in favour of those playing as detectives.

 A faster travel version called Die Jagd Nach Mister X exists that functions quite differently.
 In this version, Mr. X's location is only hidden when a black travel token is used, and the game is essentially an open chase around London.
 Evasion is accomplished with black tokens and using the fastest travel to distant locations.
 In this version, each player takes turns as Mr. X, and points collected (in the form of the detectives' used travel tokens) determine the overall winner.